nothingismagick/truth-runner/README.md

     [L]  language
     [R]  runtime
 ```
-Or you could just use TAP with Chai and Sinon.
+Or you could just build everything using TAP.

 ## 1. Write a well-formed SPEC